smandepudi/ai-task-manager/README.md

 - **jsonwebtoken** - Creates authentication tokens for users
 - **bcryptjs** - Securely hashes passwords
 - **@google/generative-ai** - Google AI SDK (for our AI features!)

+## Run

+- Run on client. go in to the folder and run 'npm run dev' http://localhost:5173/
+- This will run the UI
+- Run on server. go in to the folder and run 'npm run dev' http://localhost:5001/
+- This will run the server code and return a JSON object.